 Really, every part of your ERAS or CaRMS application needs to be stellar.
 This means your anesthesiology personal statement, recommendations, MSPE, grades, test scores and all supplemental materials need to highlight why you are a good fit for anesthesiology and why you’ve chosen the specialty.

 It’s also worth taking the time to review your application for errors, spelling mistakes or weaknesses, as simple mistakes like this are easy to make but can really tank your chances.
-Consider looking into an ERAS application review service or asking a residency application consultant to review your application before you submit!
+Consider looking into an ERAS application review service or asking a residency application help services to review your application before you submit!

 #4 Apply strategically and research programs